Bowling Green station: Early modifications

-On March 5, 1972, the Metropolitan Transportation Authority (MTA) announced that the station would be renovated and expanded, doubling the capacity of the station, with work initially set to finished in 1974.
-The work was done in conjunction with the renovation of Bowling Green Park, which was rebuilt to conform with its appearance in the late 1700s.
+1970s renovation

-As part of the project, a new northbound side platform was built to alleviate congestion on the narrow island platform, which would then only be used by downtown trains.
-In addition, stairs and a new mezzanine were built below track level, and a new exit with modern escalators was installed just south of Bowling Green, funneling some of the traffic away from the control house exit at the south end.
-The addition of this new entrance, and the expansion of the park, was made possible by closing the street named Bowling Green and turning it into a pedestrian plaza.
+As early as the mid-1960s, local civic group Downtown-Local Manhattan Association had raised concerns that the Bowling Green station was severely overcrowded during rush hours.
+The association commissioned a study of the neighborhood, which recommended that the station's platform be extended and that its entrances be widened.
+In 1970, the New York City Planning Commission considered transferring the Custom House's unused air rights to 1 Broadway, where the Walter Kidde Company planned to build a 50-story skyscraper.
+In exchange, the Walter Kidde Company would have been required to pay for numerous improvements to the surrounding area.
+Local civic groups also proposed connecting the station to the basements of skyscrapers in the area, as well as to the then-separate South Ferry and Whitehall Street stations and a planned terminal for the Second Avenue Subway.
+By the early 1970s, the station had 14 million passengers per year.

-The new mezzanine was connected to the platform and street levels with ten new escalators.
-The capacity improvements were made by excavating using the cut-and-cover method in Bowling Green Park.
+On March 5, 1972, the Metropolitan Transportation Authority (MTA) announced that the station would be renovated and expanded, doubling the capacity of the station.
+The work was done in conjunction with the renovation of Bowling Green Park, which was rebuilt to conform with its appearance in the late 18th century.
+A new northbound side platform was built to alleviate congestion on the narrow island platform, which would then only be used by downtown trains.
+Stairs and a new mezzanine were built below track level, and a new exit with modern escalators was installed just south of Bowling Green.
+The street at the southern end of Bowling Green, in front of the Custom House, was converted into a pedestrian plaza.
+The new mezzanine, excavated under Bowling Green Park using a cut-and-cover method, was connected to the platform and street levels with ten new escalators.
 The existing subway entrance at the west gate of the park was removed, providing more open space in the park.
 These capacity improvements were made to accommodate increased ridership resulting from the construction of additional office buildings in Lower Manhattan, including the World Trade Center.
-As part of the station renovation, it lost its historic mosaic tiles, which were replaced with bright red tiles, consistent with station renovation projects at 49th Street and the under-construction stations on the 63rd Street lines and Archer Avenue lines.
+The station lost its original mosaic tiles, which were replaced with bright red tiles, similar to those at 49th Street and the under-construction stations on the 63rd Street lines and Archer Avenue lines.
 In addition, the station's token booths were renovated.